bskp/koebi/README.md

 Finally, make sure to connect with the systems WiFi:
 - Network name (SSID): ``koebi``
-- No security
+- No password / encryption

-Upon opening TouchOSC, you should now be able to power up the motors and control them.
+When opening TouchOSC, you should now be able to power up the motors and control them.

 ## Developing using VS Code and Pymakr
 - Pymakr + VS Code, alternativen